DreasL02/NeuralNetworkAccelerator/README.md

 From this table we can see that the design quickly becomes resource intensive.

 The LUT count and register count seems to scale linearly with the bit width.
-The DSP utilization seems to kick in.
+The DSP utilization seems to kick in when using 13 bit or more.
+The utilization is identical with the number of PEs in the systolic array.
+For the examined bit widths higher than 16, the DSP utilization seems to scale rapidly.

 ## Interfacing
 To interface with the accelerator an easy way to send commands and receive data though UART is needed.